nishantsharma312/Cheat-sheets/README.md

 - Contains all the cheat-sheets made by me

-- Download the files if not opening
+- Try Downloading if files are not opening